beepsoft/grapesjs-react-component-example/README.md

 # 🐒What?🐒
 Although _"integrating with React"_ could mean many things here's the use case I tried to solve:
-- Have a GrapseJS [block](https://grapesjs.com/docs/modules/Blocks.html), which when dragged onto the [canvas](https://grapesjs.com/docs/api/canvas.html) uses a React component to display the content in the canvas.
+- Have a GrapesJS [block](https://grapesjs.com/docs/modules/Blocks.html), which when dragged onto the [canvas](https://grapesjs.com/docs/api/canvas.html) uses a React component to display the content in the canvas.
 - Have the same [component](https://grapesjs.com/docs/modules/Components.html#how-components-work) generate JSX code of itself in the final template.
 - Have a way to get the GrapesJS generated JSX/CSS as text and make it live again by loading the JSX/CSS text into a React